 So who is responsible for this lost honeymoon?

-Weichmann provided us with a link to the terms of her honeymoon package, so we first went to Apple Vacation’s Fair Trade Contract.
-At the top of this document it reads “When booking online, please read and accept the following terms of our Fair Trade Contract in order to continue with your purchase of an Apple Vacation.”
+Weichmann’s paper trail included the contract for her honeymoon package.
+At the top of Apple Vacation’s Fair Trade Contract it reads, “When booking online, please read and accept the following terms of our Fair Trade Contract to continue with your purchase of an Apple Vacation.”

-This contract is quite lengthy, but we reviewed the entire document and found the information that would answer Weichmann’s question of responsibility.
+This contract is quite lengthy, but I reviewed the entire document and found the information that would answer Weichmann’s question of responsibility.

 13. INTERNATIONAL TRAVEL AND DENIAL OF ENTRY: Passengers traveling to any international destination must have a valid passport and, for non-U.S. citizens valid entry documents (See ‘Things to Know Before You Go’) Apple Vacations is not responsible for any passenger who is unable to travel as a result of their failure to have the required travel documents, or is denied entry to any country or re-entry into the U.S.

 Additionally, under travel tips, this contract says: “If you are not a U.S. citizen, contact the embassy of the country to which you are traveling to determine required entry documents.”